 Ecophysiology of the Teleaulax amphioxeia during the survey

 The cryptophyte Teleaulax amphioxeia is a cosmopolitan marine species that is widely distributed in coastal habitats worldwide.
 During our survey, Teleaulax-like cryptophyte abundances shifted dramatically over the course of just a few hours (Fig. 3), suggesting that T. amphioxeia distribution is very patchy within the estuary, likely due to strong physical transport.
 Such variability in cell abundance over short time scales emphasizes the importance of continuous measurements, such as continuous flow cytometry, for monitoring phytoplankton in estuaries.
 No consistent increase in cryptophyte cell abundance was observed with seawater intrusion (Fig. 3), and variations in abundances were not directly related to the daily tidal cycle or spring/neap tide cycle.
-The lack of a relationship between Teleaulax-like cryptophyte cell abundance and salinity is in direct contrast with our measurements of chlorophyll a concentrations (Fig. 1B), which suggests that seawater intrusions bring into the estuary many phytoplankton cells of marine origin.
+The lack of a relationship between Teleaulax-like cryptophyte cell abundance and salinity is in direct contrast with our measurements of chlorophyll a concentrations (Fig. 1B), which suggests that seawater intrusions bring into the estuary many phytoplankton cells of open ocean origin.

 Despite its patchy distribution, Teleaulax-like cryptophytes were always detected throughout the survey, enabling us to estimate division rates of Teleaulax-like cryptophyte population for the first time in the field (Fig. 6).
 The highest estimates of division rates for Teleaulax-like cryptophyte population reached 1.5 d-1 during the survey (day 3), which is consistent with previously observed division rates for isolates grown in the laboratory under nutrient replete conditions (Nishitani et al. 2008, Rial et al. 2013).
-This results suggests that, at that time, T. amphioxeia was growing near optimal growth conditions.
+These results suggests that, at that time, T. amphioxeia was growing near optimal growth conditions.
 The positive correlation between division rates of the cryptophyte and concentrations of dissolved inorganic nitrogen and phosphorus (R = 0.55 and 0.66, p < 0.05, for DIN and DIP, respectively) (Fig. 7), suggested that nutrient availability controlled division rates of T. amphioxeia during the survey.
 The potential effect of nutrient availability on T. amphioxeia growth is unexpected in the turbid waters of the Columbia River estuary, where light is generally considered to be an important factor limiting phytoplankton growth (Small et al. 1990).
 No significant correlation between photosynthetically active radiation (PAR) and T. amphioxeia division rates was observed during the survey (data not shown), which supports previous studies that hypothesized that the photosynthetic machinery of cryptophytes is well adapted to low-light conditions (Bergmann et al. 2004).

-Influence of Teleaulax cryptophyte abundances on M. major
+Influence of Teleaulax cryptophyte abundances on Mesodinium

-Abundances of Teleaulax-like cryptophytes during our survey were comparable to previous year estimates in the estuary, with abundances ranging from 0.1 to 1 x 106 cells L-1 (Fig. 3) (Peterson et al. 2013) while abundances of M. major remained low (<0.3 x 106 cells L-1) (Fig. 3) as compared to the high number (> 8 x 106 cells L-1) observed at the surface (1-2 m) during red water blooms (Peterson et al. 2013).
-High chlorophyll a concentrations in fall (> 2 µg L-1), such as those observed before the start of the survey (Fig. 1), are associated with M. major blooms in the Columbia River estuary (Herfort et al. 2012).
-The sharp decline and subsequent low chlorophyll a concentrations suggests that the survey took place during the decline of M. major blooms.
+Abundances of Teleaulax-like cryptophytes during our survey were comparable to previous year estimates in the estuary, with abundances ranging from 0.1 to 1 x 106 cells L-1 (Fig. 3) (Peterson et al. 2013) while abundances of Mesodinium remained low (<0.3 x 106 cells L-1) (Fig. 3) as compared to the high number (> 8 x 106 cells L-1) observed at the surface (1-2 m) during red water blooms (Peterson et al. 2013).
+High chlorophyll a concentrations in fall (> 2 µg L-1), such as those observed before the start of the survey (Fig. 1), are associated with Mesodinium blooms in the Columbia River estuary (Herfort et al. 2012).
+The sharp decline and subsequent low chlorophyll a concentrations suggests that the survey took place during the decline of Mesodinium blooms.